Canis Minor: Stars

+The constellation Canis Minor showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Lying 222 ± 7 light-years away with an apparent magnitude of 4.39, HD 66141 is 6.8 billion years old and has evolved into an orange giant of spectral type K2III with a diameter around 22 times that of the Sun, and weighing 1.1 solar masses.
 It is 174 times as luminous as the Sun, with an absolute magnitude of −0.15.
 HD 66141 was mistakenly named 13 Puppis, as its celestial coordinates were recorded incorrectly when catalogued and hence mistakenly thought to be in the constellation of Puppis; Bode gave it the name Lambda Canis Minoris, which is now obsolete.
 The orange giant is orbited by a planet, HD 66141b, which was detected in 2012 by measuring the star's radial velocity.
 The planet has a mass around 6 times that of Jupiter and a period of 480 days.

 A red giant of spectral type M4III, BC Canis Minoris lies around 500 ly distant from the Solar System.
 It is a semiregular variable star that varies between a maximum magnitude of 6.14 and minimum magnitude of 6.42.
 Periods of 27.7, 143.3 and 208.3 days have been recorded in its pulsations.
 AZ, AD and BI Canis Minoris are Delta Scuti variables—short period (six hours at most) pulsating stars that have been used as standard candles and as subjects to study astroseismology.
 AZ is of spectral type A5IV, and ranges between magnitudes 6.44 and 6.51 over a period of 2.3 hours.
 AD has a spectral type of F2III, and has a maximum magnitude of 9.21 and minimum of 9.51, with a period of approximately 2.95 hours.
 BI is of spectral type F2 with an apparent magnitude varying around 9.19 and a period of approximately 2.91 hours.

 At least three red giants are Mira variables in Canis Minor.
 S Canis Minoris, of spectral type M7e, is the brightest, ranging from magnitude 6.6 to 13.2 over a period of 332.94 days.
 V Canis Minoris ranges from magnitude 7.4 to 15.1 over a period of 366.1 days.
 Similar in magnitude is R Canis Minoris, which has a maximum of 7.3, but a significantly brighter minimum of 11.6.
 An S-type star, it has a period of 337.8 days.